 Our writers pick their favourite scenes from the first half of Call Me by Your Name and write about what makes them great.
 This is an excerpt from the ebook Call Me by Your Name: A Special Issue.
 To read the complete list, get the ebook here.

-At Seventh Row, we dedicate Special Issues only to films we’re really passionate about, and that we feel provide a lot to write on.
+At Seventh Row, we dedicate ebooks only to films we’re really passionate about, and that we feel provide a lot to write on.
 This is the case with Call Me by Your Name: even with six feature articles on the film, which are now part of the ebook Call Me by Your Name: A Special Issue, there’s still so much we love about Luca Guadagnino’s latest that couldn’t fit neatly into multiple essays.
 So we asked a group of our writers to pick some of their favourite scenes and explore what it is they love about them.

 In this part 1 we’ll be dissecting six scenes from the first half of the film, ordered chronologically.
 Click here for five more in part 2.